KelvinLi2020/P_wiki/FailureDetector-program.md

 }
 ```

-Each instance of a `Timer` machine has a client whose address is stored in the `client` variable.
+Each instance of the `Timer` machine has a client whose address is stored in the `client` variable.
 This client sends `START` and `CANCEL` events to the timer machine which responds
 via `TIMEOUT`, `CANCEL_SUCCESS`, or `CANCEL_FAILURE` events.

 The `Timer` machine has three states.
-It starts executing in state `Init` where it initializes the `client` variable
+It starts executing in the state `Init` where it initializes the `client` variable
-with the client's address obtained by looking up `paylaod`.
+with the client's address obtained by looking up `payload`.
 It waits in state `WaitForReq` for a request from the client, responding
-with `CANCEL_FAILURE` to a `CANCEL` event and moving to `WaitForCancel` state on `START` event.
+with `CANCEL_FAILURE` to `CANCEL` event and moving to `WaitForCancel` state on `START` event.

 In `WaitForCancel` state, any `START` event is dequeued and dropped without any action
-(indicated by `ignore` keyword).
+(indicated by the `ignore` keyword).
-The response to a `CANCEL` event is nondeterministic to model the race condition between
+The response to `CANCEL` event is nondeterministic, to model the race condition between
-the arrival of a `CANCEL` event from the client and the elapse of the timer.
+the arrival of `CANCEL` event from the client and the elapse of the timer.
 This nondeterminism is indicated by an `if` statement guarded by `$`.
 The then-branch models the case when the `CANCEL` event arrives before the timer elapses;
 in this case, `CANCEL_SUCCESS` is sent back to the client.